 When exporting and importing configurations, the association of the configuration with a queue is also considered.
-If a configuration assigned to a queue that already exists is imported, the new configuration is linked to the existing queue.
+If a configuration is imported that is assigned to an existing queue, the new configuration is linked to the existing queue.

 Select the configuration(s) you want to export by activating the corresponding checkbox(es).

 Export All Configurations: Exports all configurations including the ICC devices and DeviceLink profiles used.
 Activate the respective checkboxes to Export Profile Assignments and to Export Spot Color Libraries.

 File type: Configurations can be exported as Configuration Files or Job Control Files.

 Configuration Files(*.ccf): Typically, when exporting configurations, the exported settings are shared with other ZePrA installations or act as a backup.
 The preferred and correct file format for such cases is the ZePrA *.ccf file format which is selected by default.

 JSON Job Control File(*.json) and XML Job Control File(*.xml): These file types are used in relation to the Job Control File functionality.
 They are intended for developers and script writers who want to understand the syntax of the Job Control File and use it for their purposes.